peakphp/framework/src/Config/README.md

 });
 ```

-## Loaders
+## How it works

+Each config pass through 1 or 2 handlers, a Loader and a Processor and should terminate by an array.

-Loaders are mean to handle how we retrieve the configuration content.
+Loaders are mean to handle how we retrieve the configuration content which is useful when comes to files.
 Peak\Config comes with 3 loaders that handle most common cases:

  - ```DefaultLoader``` use file_get_contents()
  - ```PhpLoader``` use include(), the file must return an array
  - ```TextLoader``` use fread()

-## Processors

-Processors are mean for how we handle configuration content.
+Processors are mean to handle how to process configuration data to an array.
 Peak\Config comes with 6 processors:

  - ```ArrayProcessor```
  - ```CallableProcessor``` closure and callable